onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 We must consciously raise the awareness and education of the so-called masses

+> "When kids look up to great scientists the way they do to great musicians and actors, civilization will jump to the next level." - [Brian Greene](https://www.goodreads.com/quotes/169491-when-kids-look-up-to-great-scientists-the-way-they)
+^^ teens in the west want to be influencers, whereas in china they want to be scientists & engineers

 > "Age is a hell of a price to pay for wisdom." - [George Carlin](https://www.azquotes.com/quote/1424082) ^^ HOW TO WE SPEED THINGS UP TOWARDS WISDOM?

 > "The only thing that interferes with my learning is my education." - [Albert Einstein](https://www.goodreads.com/quotes/118223-the-only-thing-that-interferes-with-my-learning-is-my)

 > "Student is not a container you have to fill but a torch you have to light up." - [Albert Einstein](https://www.goodreads.com/quotes/249820-student-is-not-a-container-you-have-to-fill-but)

+> "Do not indoctrinate your children.
+Teach them how to think for themselves, how to evaluate evidence, and how to disagree with you." - [Richard Dawkins](https://www.goodreads.com/quotes/508702-do-not-indoctrinate-your-children-teach-them-how-to-think)

 > "Elite overproduction is a problem if you are not producing a cognitive elite." - [Joscha Bach](https://twitter.com/Plinz/status/1746430118019678666)